-Not to worry, I have included Main meals, Sides, Dinners, Deserts and Drinks in these holiday meals, feel free to choose whatever suits you.
+Not to worry, I have included Main meals, Sides, Dinners, Deserts, and Drinks in these holiday meals to make your Christmas celebrations extra special.

 Here are my 15 African Inspired Christmas recipes you might want to try.

 Christmas is just around the corner, and you are probably planning your menu.
 Why not give your menu an African twist this year?
 We’ve rounded up a list of African Christmas recipes that will have you in the holiday spirit with every bite.
 Here are some of our favorites:

 Experience the vibrant flavors of East Africa with the delicious pilau, made with aromatic spices and a medley of vegetables.
 This comforting and satisfying rice dish is the perfect side for Christmas.
 Serve this tasty main course with any choice of protein, such as chicken, lamb, or seafood.

 This Christmas, indulge in the tropical flavors of coconut fried rice, featuring fluffy rice cooked in broth with a hint of creamy coconut milk.
 Perfect as a side dish or a main course.
 This delicious and satisfying recipe has a perfect combo of colors, flavors, and texture.
 Yummy!

 Shakshuka is a popular dish in North Africa that consists of eggs poached in a flavorful spicy tomato sauce.
 Wake up to the bold and flavorful taste of shakshuka served with warm pita or crusty bread on Christmas day.
 You will enjoy it.

 If you prefer to take swallows for Christmas, satisfy your cravings with a bowl of fufu, a traditional West African staple made from Cassava root.
 Pair it with a savory stew or soup like okro, egusi, ogbono, or ewedu (jute leave).
 It is a satisfying and delicious dish that is perfect for any time.